 +-------+--------------+------+------+---------+-------+

-DROP COLUMN is an online DDL operation, which will not trigger data reorganization.
-The dropped column is deprecated and the disk space occupied by the dropped column will not be reclaimed.
-To delete a deprecated column and its data and information from the schema, execute the ALTER TABLE TABLE_NAME FORCE; statement.
+DROP COLUMN is an Online DDL operation.
+It marks the column for deletion without triggering data reorganization.
+This means that the disk space occupied by the deleted column is not reclaimed, and the column still exists in the schema, but is marked as obsolete.
+To completely remove the obsolete column and its data and information from the schema, execute the ALTER TABLE TABLE_NAME FORCE; command.

 Considerations